-- (a) includes a pedicab, penny-farthing and tricycle; and - (b) includes a power-assisted pedal cycle within the meaning of vehicle standards determined under the Motor Vehicle Standards Act 1989 of the Commonwealth, as amended from time to time; but - (c) does not include a wheelchair, wheeled recreational device, wheeled toy, or any vehicle (other than a vehicle referred to in paragraph (b)) with an auxiliary motor capable of generating a power output over 200 watts (whether or not the motor is operating). - Note 1: Vehicle is defined in rule 15, and wheelchair, wheeled recreational device and wheeled toy are defined in this dictionary. - Note 2: Power assisted pedal cycle is defined in the Australian Design Rules Definitions and Vehicle Categories which are vehicle standards determined under section 7 of the Motor Vehicles Standard Act 1989 of the Commonwealth.
-The definition includes vehicles referred to as pedalecs.
+- (a) includes a pedicab, penny-farthing and tricycle; and - (b) includes an electrically power-assisted cycle within the meaning of vehicle standards determined under the Road Vehicle Standards Act 2018 of the Commonwealth, as amended from time to time; but - (c) does not include a personal mobility device, wheelchair, wheeled recreational device, wheeled toy, or any vehicle (other than a vehicle referred to in paragraph (b)) with an auxiliary motor capable of generating a power output over 200 watts (whether or not the motor is operating). - Note 1: Vehicle is defined in rule 15, and personal mobility device, wheelchair, wheeled recreational device and wheeled toy are defined in this dictionary. - Note 2: Electrically power-assisted cycle is defined in the Australian Design Rules Definitions and Vehicle Categories, which are vehicle standards determined under the Road Vehicle Standards Act 2018 of the Commonwealth.